Jerry Parisella

-Jerald A. "Jerry" Parisella is an American politician who represents the 6th Essex district in the Massachusetts House of Representatives.
+Jerald A. "Jerry" Parisella is an American politician who previously represented the 6th Essex district in the Massachusetts House of Representatives.

 Parisella graduated from Emerson College in 1988 with a bachelor's degree in journalism.
 He worked as a reporter for the Salem Evening News from 1989 until 1991, when he became Congressman Nicholas Mavroules' press secretary.

 In 1997, Parisella graduated from the New England School of Law.
 A year later he became an assistant city solicitor in Beverly, Massachusetts.
 In 2000, Parisella gave up his solicitor's job to join the law firm of Alexander & Femino, where he still practices.
 From 2006–2011, he was also an assistant city solicitor in Salem, Massachusetts.